Prospect B2B: Why is it difficult?

 How to optimize your B2B prospecting to reach more prospects?

-Even with a well-constructed commercial prospecting plan, prospecting is not a smooth ride, especially in B2B.
+Even with a well -constructed commercial prospecting plan, B2B prospecting is not a long quiet river, especially in B2B.

 At each stage, you must therefore look for ways to improve your performance.

-The first measure consists of improving the knowledge you have of your prospects.
-As prospecting becomes digital, mastering data appears to be an obvious area of progress.
+The first measure is to improve the knowledge that we have of his prospects.
+As the B2B prospecting is digitalized, the control of data appears as an obvious axis of progression.

 Depending on the methods chosen, we will favor: